The retroactive date in a liability insurance policy is either –

 - Date from which your insurer has agreed to provide

-The retroactive date in liability insurance is important because it determines how far back in time an incident can occur for your policy to still protect you.
+The retroactive date in liability insurance policy is important because it determines how far back in time an incident can occur for your policy to still protect you.
 Any claim arising from occurred events prior to the retroactive date excludes from the cover.

-As claims-made insurance policies cover liability claims that surface while the policy is active, no matter the original loss could have occurred many years in the past.
+As claims-made insurance policies cover liability claims that surface while the policy is active, no matter whether the original loss could have occurred many years in the past.
 Hence in order to stay protected one must carry forward the retroactive date of the first policy.
 Purchased in each renewed policy by avoiding gaps during policy renewal.

 In case there is a gap at policy renewal, may lose retroactive benefits as insurers offer coverage from the new policy date.
-In an exceptional case, the expiring insurer may agree to reinstate retroactive date in liability insurance benefit.
+In an exceptional case, the expiring insurer may agree to reinstate the retroactive date in liability insurance benefit.
 For the client upon a charge of the additional risk premium and NKORL (no known or reported loss) declaration.